 - (1) In the case of a Qualifying Event that is a termination of employment or reduction of hours of employment, the maximum coverage period ends 18 months after the Qualifying Event if there is not a disability extension and 29 months after the Qualifying Event if there is a disability extension. - (2) In the case of a covered Employee's enrollment in the Medicare program before experiencing a Qualifying Event that is a termination of employment or reduction of hours of employment, the maximum coverage period for Qualified Beneficiaries ends on the later of: - (a) 36 months after the date the covered Employee becomes enrolled in the Medicare program.
-This extension does not apply to the covered Employee; or - (b) 18 months (or 29 months, if there is a disability extension) after the date of the covered Employee's termination of employment or reduction of hours of employment. - (3) In the case of a bankruptcy Qualifying Event, the maximum coverage period for a Qualified Beneficiary who is the covered retiree ends on the date of the retiree's death.
-The maximum coverage period for a Qualified Beneficiary who is the covered Spouse, surviving Spouse or Dependent child of the retiree ends on the earlier of the Qualified Beneficiary's death or 36 months after the death of the retiree. - (4) In the case of a Qualified Beneficiary who is a child born to or placed for adoption with a covered Employee during a period of COBRA continuation coverage, the maximum coverage period is the maximum coverage period applicable to the Qualifying Event giving rise to the period of COBRA continuation coverage during which the child was born or placed for adoption. - (5) In the case of any other Qualifying Event than that described above, the maximum coverage period ends 36 months after the Qualifying Event.
+This extension does not apply to the covered Employee; or - (b) 18 months (or 29 months if there is a disability extension) after the date of the covered Employee's termination of employment or reduction of hours of employment. - (4) In the case of a Qualified Beneficiary who is a child born to or placed for adoption with a covered Employee during a period of COBRA continuation coverage, the maximum coverage period is the maximum coverage period applicable to the Qualifying Event giving rise to the period of COBRA continuation coverage during which the child was born or placed for adoption. - In the case of any other Qualifying Event than that described above, the maximum coverage period ends 36 months after the Qualifying Event.

 Under what circumstances can the maximum coverage period be expanded?
 If a Qualifying Event that gives rise to an 18-month or 29-month maximum coverage period is followed, within that 18- or 29-month period, by a second Qualifying Event that gives rise to a 36-months maximum coverage period, the original period is expanded to 36 months, but only for individuals who are Qualified Beneficiaries at the time of and with respect to both Qualifying Events.
 In no circumstance can the COBRA maximum coverage period be expanded to more than 36 months after the date of the first Qualifying Event.
 The Plan Administrator must be notified of the second Qualifying Event within 60 days of the second Qualifying Event.
-This notice must be sent to Plan Administrator at,,,, in accordance with the procedures above.
+This notice must be sent to Plan Administrator in accordance with the procedures above.

 How does a Qualified Beneficiary become entitled to a disability extension?
 A disability extension will be granted if an individual (whether or not the covered Employee) who is a Qualified Beneficiary in connection with the Qualifying Event that is a termination or reduction of hours of a covered Employee's employment, is determined under Title II or XVI of the Social Security Act to have been disabled at any time during the first 60 days of COBRA continuation coverage.
 To qualify for the disability extension, the Qualified Beneficiary must also provide the Plan Administrator with notice of the disability determination on a date that is both within 60 days after the date of the determination and before the end of the original 18-month maximum coverage.
-This notice should be sent to Plan Administrator at,,,, in accordance with the procedures above.
+This notice should be sent to Plan Administrator in accordance with the procedures above.